bernardovlbaltazar/Plugin-Drop-Project/README.md

  ## Usage

- In order to use this project, clone the project in any repository you want using the command
+ In order to use this project, clone the project in any directory you want using the command

  <code>git clone https://github.com/yashjahit-21705201/Plugin-Drop-Project.git</code>